aandrushko/black-jack-BE/README.md

 **4. submit_player_stay** - this endpoint reveals the dealer's hand and does a couple of checks for dealer bust/dealer low hand / compare score / declare winner.

-Service also scores aces with check for the best possible score to avoid a bust. (see `./services/cardService.js` -- `getTheFinalPlayerScoreToCompare`)
+Service also scores aces with a check for the best possible score to avoid a bust. (see `./services/cardService.js` -- `getTheFinalPlayerScoreToCompare`)

-**5.  get_game_details** - the name says about it's nature.
+**5.  get_game_details** - the name says about its nature.
 During the round, we need to know how each event affects the game state.

 See the flow chart to have a better understanding of BS